Roy Lichtenstein: Rise to prominence

-In 1960, he started teaching at Rutgers University where he was heavily influenced by Allan Kaprow, who was also a teacher at the university.
-This environment helped reignite his interest in Proto-pop imagery.
+In 1960, Lichtenstein started teaching at Rutgers University where he was heavily influenced by Allan Kaprow, who was also a teacher at the university.
+This environment helped reignite Lichtenstein's interest in Proto-pop imagery.

-In 1961, Lichtenstein began his first pop paintings using cartoon images and techniques derived from the appearance of commercial printing.
+In 1961, he began his first pop paintings using cartoon images and techniques derived from the appearance of commercial printing.
 This phase would continue to 1965, and included the use of advertising imagery suggesting consumerism and homemaking.

-His first work to feature the large-scale use of hard-edged figures and Ben-Day dots was Look Mickey (1961, National Gallery of Art, Washington, D.C.).
+Lichtenstein's first work to feature the large-scale use of hard-edged figures and Ben-Day dots was Look Mickey (1961, National Gallery of Art, Washington, D.C.).
 This piece came from a challenge from one of his sons, who pointed to a Mickey Mouse comic book and said; "I bet you can't paint as good as that, eh, Dad?"
-In the same year he produced six other works with recognizable characters from gum wrappers and cartoons.
+That same year, Lichtenstein produced six other works with recognizable characters from gum wrappers and cartoons.

 In 1961, Leo Castelli started displaying Lichtenstein's work at his gallery in New York.
 Lichtenstein had his first one-man show at the Castelli gallery in 1962; the entire collection was bought by influential collectors before the show even opened.
 A group of paintings produced between 1961 and 1962 focused on solitary household objects such as sneakers, hot dogs, and golf balls.
-In September 1963 he took a leave of absence from his teaching position at Douglass College at Rutgers.
+In September 1963, Lichtenstein took a leave of absence from his teaching position at Douglass College at Rutgers.

-His works were inspired by comics featuring war and romantic stories “At that time,” Lichtenstein later recounted, “I was interested in anything I could use as a subject that was emotionally strong – usually love, war, or something that was highly charged and emotional subject matter to be opposite to the removed and deliberate painting techniques".
+Lichtenstein's works were inspired by comics featuring war and romantic stories.
+"At that time," he later recounted, "I was interested in anything I could use as a subject that was emotionally strong – usually love, war, or something that was highly charged and emotional subject matter to be opposite to the removed and deliberate painting techniques".